-Phase Three: The secretory/luteal phase - preparing for implantation uterus to try to implant into the endometrium; this takes approximately five days.
+Phase Three: The secretory/luteal phase - preparing for implantation

+This is the phase that follows ovulation.
+The egg travels along the fallopian tube toward the uterus to try to implant into the endometrium; this takes approximately five days.
 During this time the ruptured follicle fills with blood, and the theca and granulosa cells of the follicle luteinise and form the corpus luteum.
 The corpus luteum produces progesterone hormone, which helps the endometrium develop into secretory endometrium, ready for implantation.
 This phase of the cycle lasts for fourteen days.
-During this time, some women may experience symptoms of pre-menstrual tension, physical and emotional symptoms that occur in the one to two weeks before a woman's period.
+During this time, some women may experience symptoms of pre-menstrual tension, which are physical and emotional symptoms that occur in the one to two weeks before a woman's period.
 Symptoms often vary between women and resolve around the start of bleeding.
 Common symptoms include acne, tender breasts, bloating, feeling tired, irritability, and mood changes.